USATF New England

 Renewals

-Some coures may be renewed.
+Some courses may be renewed.
 The policy is described on the USATF web site.
 In general, courses measured before 2001 may be renewed for up to 10 years or until December 31, 2011, whichever occurs first.
 At this point in time, all new renewal certificates will expire on December 31, 2011.
 Courses measured after 2000 may not be renewed.
 State certifiers should review the paperwork and issue a new certificate with the original certification number and expiration date of December 31, 2011.

-Unlike new course certificates, renewal certificates use the original map and are not rescanned.
+Unlike new course certificates, renewal certificates use the original map and are not re-scanned.
 According to Stu Riegel anything that's already scanned (1993 and later) generally doesn't get scanned upon renewal.
 Should the paper version of the renewal certificate include the map on the reverse side?
 I think the certificate would be easier to use with the map.
 So far, I have processed just one renewal certificate.
 I scanned the original map, cleaned the image with GIMP, and added the USATF logo, the expiration date and the courses number.

 Accuracy

 The two rides must be within a 0.08% of each other.
-That's the equavalent of 800 parts per million (800 PPM).
+That's the equivalent of 800 parts per million (800 PPM).
 Compare that to the Total Station which has an accuracy of 5 PPM.

 A question came up regarding the accuracy of the calibration rides.
 The original measurement manual suggested the accuracy of the rides should be within 0.07% of each other.
 If the count was 3500 for ride 1, then subsequent rides should be within plus or minus 2.45 counts.